vnijs/gitgadget/cran-comments.md

 ## Test environments

+* local OS X install, R 3.6.1
+* local Windows install, R 3.1.1
+* win-builder (devel)

+## R CMD check results

+There were no ERRORs or WARNINGs.

+## Previous cran-comments

+## Resubmission

+This is a resubmission.
+In this version I have added some new features and fixed a few bugs.
+See the NEWS.md file for details

+## Test environments

 * local OS X install, R 3.5.2
 * local Windows install, R 3.5.2
 * local Ubuntu 18.04, R 3.5.2